petersenm/eudora2tbird/README.md

     EUDRESCU.EXE Mail -o=Mail.rescue -x=.mbx -f- -g-

     This massages and fixes the Eudora mailboxes for the next steps.

+4. Copy (or symlink) the attach/ and Embedded/ directories into the Mail.resuce directory.
+This is not done automatically by Eudora Rescue.

 4. Create a blank directory for the converted email:  Mail.tbird